-EPA regulations at 40 CFR \$130.7(c)(1) require TMDLs to account for critical conditions for stream flow, loading, and water quality parameters.
+EPA regulations at 40 CFR §130.7(c)(1) require TMDLs to account for critical conditions for stream flow, loading, and water quality parameters.
 The intent of the regulations is to ensure that (1) the TMDLs are protective of human health, and (2) the water quality of the waterbodies is protected during the times when they are most vulnerable.

 Critical conditions are important because they describe the factors that combine to cause a violation of water quality standards and will help in identifying the actions that may have to be undertaken to meet water quality standards1.
 Critical conditions are a combination of environmental factors (e.g., flow, temperature, etc.), which have an acceptably low frequency of occurrence.
-In specifying critical conditions in the waterbody, an attempt is made to use a reasonable "worst case" scenario condition.
-For this TMDL, the critical condition was determined by assessing annual (and seasonal) hydrological conditions for high flow and low flow periods and an average seasonal condition.
-The critical condition requirement is met by determining the maximum reduction per bacteria source that satisfies all hydrological conditions and meets the water quality standard, thereby minimizing the risk to water contact recreation.
+In specifying critical conditions in the waterbody, an attempt is made to use a reasonable worst-case scenario condition.
+For this TMDL, the critical condition was determined by assessing annual and dry weather seasonal conditions (May 1 through September 30).
+The critical condition requirement is met by determining the maximum reduction per bacteria source that satisfies both conditions and meets the water quality standard, thereby minimizing the risk to water contact recreation.